evylang/evy/docs/spec.md

 ## Assignments

 Assignments are defined by an equal sign `=`.
-The left-hand side of the `=` must contain an **assignable**, a variable, an indexed array, or a map field.
+The left-hand side of the `=` must contain an **assignment target**, a variable, an indexed array, or a map field.
 Before the assignment the variable must be declared via inferred or typed declaration.
 Only values of the correct type can be assigned to a variable.

 For example, the following code declares a string variable named `s` and initializes it to the value `"a"` through inference.
 Then, it assigns